For sportstats home page, and info in Test Cricket in Australia 1877-2002, click here

 (91.4 overs) at The Oval 2013, and 414/17 at Lord's 1931. ******** |

-October 2024 A Brief History of Rest Days A recent Test in Sri Lanka had a ‘Rest’ day –
+October 2024 A Brief History of Rest Days A recent Test in Sri Lanka had a ‘Rest’ day – actually

-Century that had such pauses, there were special circumstance involved.
+that had such pauses, there were special circumstance involved.
 The ToSh group had a little discussion about this,

 and it got me looking into the history of Rest Days.
 I was surprised by some